Asthma and Pregnancy

 Possible complications for the baby

-Lack of oxygen from the mother to the baby can lead to many health problems in the
+Lack of oxygen from the pregnant person to the baby can lead to many health problems

 The baby doesn't grow normally during pregnancy (intrauterine growth retardation).